loning/universe/README.md

 ### Introduction to Core Concepts

-Quantum-Classical Dualism proposes that the essence of the universe is an infinite-dimensional quantum wave function network, expressing all possible information states through wave functions.
-The universe consists of two complementary structures: the Quantum Domain (overall information structure) and the Classical Domain (stable results after classicalization).
-Observers are classicalization nodes within the universe, responsible for transforming quantum information into classical information.
+Quantum-Classical Dualism proposes that the essence of the universe consists of two fundamental domains: the Quantum Domain and the Classical Domain.
+The Quantum Domain is an infinite superposition of wave functions, representing the sum of all potential realities; while the Classical Domain is formed by observers classicalizing information from the Quantum Domain into definite knowledge and entropy, with classical information being conserved.

 Key concepts include:
 - Dual structure of Quantum Domain and Classical Domain